alpinerum/csci3055_finalproject/README.md

 This number is 10
 ```
 Brackets are optional in if statements.
 If statements in Swift are very similar to Java with one difference being that brackets are required around expressions in if statements in java while in Swift it is optional.

+In Swift, there are a couple ways of using loops.
 Here's the syntax of a while loop:
 ```
 while condition {
   statement(s)